-What You Can Expect Prior To and After Your LASIK Surgery Procedure in Seattle and Portland
+What You Can Expect Before and After Your LASIK Procedure

 Over the years, LASIK eye surgery has become one of the most popular vision correction procedures; for many people, the LASIK surgery procedure greatly reduces their dependence on corrective eyewear.
 Imagine waking up without the need to look for your glasses or fumble with your contact lenses.
 More than five million people have achieved that through LASIK eye surgery.

 We understand that while the outcomes sound appealing, the LASIK surgery procedure can also cause anxiety for some people.
 Obtaining accurate and detailed information will help ease many of the concerns you may have.
 When you know what to expect, you will feel more comfortable about LASIK surgery and our surgeons’ ability to give you clearer, crisper vision.

 Please click on the links below to learn about LASIK, starting with the consultation and throughout the recovery.